ocjojo/sticky-browser/README.md

 This application looks for the plugin shipped with the [chrome browser](https://www.google.de/chrome/browser/desktop/index.html).

 Currently this only looks in one path, because I just need that one.
-PRs welcome to add support a wider range of macOS versions, as well as wndows and linux.
+PRs welcome to add support for a wider range of macOS versions, as well as windows and linux.

 ## Development